simonehagey/orbdot/docs/source/model_fitting.rst

 The ``"params"`` key is particularly useful, as it contains a dictionary with key-value pairs representing the best-fit parameter values and their 68% confidence intervals.
 Each value is a list of three elements: the best-fit value, the upper uncertainty, and the lower uncertainty.

-The following code snippet shows how to access these parameters after a model fit has been done:
+The following code snippet shows how to access these parameters after a model fit is complete:

 .. code-block:: python